chamambom/my-ansible-journey/README.md

 - *`Terraform with Provisioners`*: Leverage Terraform's provisioners to automate tasks that need to occur after infrastructure provisioning.
 - *`Custom Solutions`*: Develop a tailored pipeline that combines Terraform and Ansible to streamline both infrastructure and configuration management processes.

-Each approach has unique benefits, and the best choice will depend on your specific requirements and environment.
+Each approach has unique benefits, and the best choice will depend on your specific requirements and environment.My integration strategy involves categorizing Ansible runs into two distinct phases:

----
+- Instance bootstrapping and

-My integration strategy involves categorizing Ansible runs into two distinct phases: instance bootstrapping and configuration drift management.
+- configuration drift management.

-In my current role, I frequently use Terraform and have collaborated with many clients who are adopting Ansible as their primary configuration tool.
-This repository will document my journey toward developing a Terraform/Ansible bootstrapping approach.
+At the time of writing, I am still exploring different ways of achieving this and I havent yet found the simplest & scalable intergration method.

 ![alt text](/refimages/ansible-tf-intergration.png)